Gabby Allen: Life and career

 Gabrielle Dawn Allen was born on 6 February 1992 in Knowsley, Merseyside, and was raised in Allerton, Liverpool.
 Prior to appearing on television, she worked as a dancer and fitness instructor.
 In 2017, she became a contestant on the third series of the ITV2 reality dating show Love Island.
 She entered the villa as a "bombshell" on Day 7, alongside Tyne-Lexy Clarson.
 She coupled up with Marcel Somerville and the pair subsequently reached the final, finishing in fourth place.
 They entered a relationship, however they split up the following year due to Somerville's infidelity.

 In 2018, Allen entered the Celebrity Big Brother house to compete as a housemate on the twenty-second series.
 She reached the final on Day 26, and finished in sixth place.
 She subsequently went on to appear in an episode of Celebrity Ghost Hunt.
 In 2020, Allen appeared on The Challenge: Double Agents.
 The series concluded in 2021, with Allen being eliminated in episode 13.
 In 2025, it was announced that Allen would return to Love Island to appear as a contestant on the second series of Love Island: All Stars.

+In 2026 Allen took part in the celebrity version of the Channel 4 show SAS: Who Dares Wins, finishing as joint winner alongside Dani Dyer and Emily Seebohm.